Medical or Recreational Cannabis Licensing: What Type Should You Choose?

 Likely the biggest reason to apply for a medical license is simply lack of options.
 In states or towns with only medical licenses available, businesses will have to apply for medical in order to become licensed at all.

 Still, even if your eventual goal is to become a recreational cannabis business, applying for a medical license can be a crucial step in the right direction.
-“Generally you want to get the first medical license because the people who get the medical licenses will have the first chance to convert into recreational states,” explains Cory Waggoner, Founder and CEO of Higher Yields Consulting.
+“Generally you want to get the first medical license because the people who get the medical licenses will have the first chance to convert into recreational states,” explains Cory Waggoner, Founder and CEO of Higher Yields Cannabis Consulting.
 In competitive states, such as on the east coast where there’s only 5-10 licenses they are handing out, getting one of those first medical licenses can put you in the best position to go recreational when it eventually opens up in your state.
 As a cannabis businesses that’s already functioning and operating, and has been through the cannabis permitting and licensing process, you will be in a great position to apply for a recreational license.

 2. You are targeting the medical market.

 Another reason to go medical is because you are targeting a specific demographic that is more likely to choose a medical brand.
 There are still a lot of people who want medical cannabis, specifically.
-If you are targeting medical patients, it may make sense to go with a medical license.
+If you are target marketing medical patients, it may make sense to go with a medical license.
 Take California, for example, where cannabis is taxed at a higher rate for recreational users than it is for medical patients.
 In states with this kind of tax difference, many patients don’t want to pay the extra taxes, and so may be more loyal to medical businesses.
 As more and more businesses target the recreational sector of cannabis, smart entrepreneurs may be able to make a strong niche for themselves outside of the adult-use market.

 3. The medical regulations may work better for your brand.